 According to Art.
 7 of the IRs on data interoperability, alternative encodings can be used as long as an encoding rule is publicly available that specifies schema conversion rules for all spatial object types and all attributes and association roles and the output data structure used.
 Such an encoding rule would need to include cross-cutting aspects (e.g. how to flatten recurring complex structures such as geographical names) as well as theme-specific aspects.

-The work will be carried out by a temporary MIG sub-group, coordinated by JRC and supported by a contractor (e.g. for tasks 1c and 2).
+The work was carried out by a temporary MIG sub-group, coordinated by JRC and supported by a contractor.
 The call for participation is available here.

-The temporary sub-group will carry out is work in several meetings during 2018 and via electronic exchange.
+The temporary sub-group carried out its work in several meetings during 2018 and 2019 and via electronic exchange.
 Meeting minutes are kept in this wiki space.
-Discussions, examples and the Good Practice documents will be held on Github.
+Discussions, examples and the Good Practice documents are held on Github.